Borrow more with a fringe benefits mortgage

-Some employers and organisations provide their employees with fringe benefits such as a car allowance, parking, a living-away-from-home allowance (LAFHA) or rent-free housing in lieu of a extra income.
+Some employers and organisations provide their employees with fringe benefits such as a car allowance, a living-away-from-home allowance (LAFHA) or rent-free housing in lieu of a higher income.

 Normally, these extras aren’t included in your assessable income when you apply for a home loan but we know of some lenders that will accept fringe benefits so you can increase your borrowing power.